 The Category 1, 2, and 3 query string searches act as wild card searches based on the "starts with" principle.

 &exact=1 - put this right after a cat parameter to force (limit) the return to the EXACT spelling.
-For example, let's assume you have several Category 2's with these names: Baby, Baby and Me, Babydoll, Baby Sings.
-If your code contains &Cat2=Baby, it will return ALL four of those as they all start Baby.
-To get ONLY the Baby (and exclude the others), you'd need to use &Cat2=Baby&exact=1 in the code to limit the return to the exact spelling only.
+For example, let's assume you have several Category 2's with these names: Baby, Baby and Me, Babydoll, and Baby Sings.
+If your code contains &Cat2=Baby, it will return all four of those as they all start with Baby.
+To get ONLY the Baby class (and exclude the others with Baby in the name), you'd need to use &Cat2=Baby&exact=1 in the code to limit the return to the exact spelling only.

-HTML does not like special characters in text.
-If you have characters in your Session or Category names, it may likely break the code.
-We strongly discourage the use of special characters in Session and Category names in your database.
+HTML does not like special characters in the text.
+If you have characters in your Session or Category names, it will likely break the code.
+We strongly discourage using special characters in Session and Category names in your database.

-Worst case example: If your Session name was Summer #B @pool, it would have to be coded as Summer%20%23B%20%40pool.
+Worst case example: If your Session name is Summer #B @pool, it would have to be coded as Summer%20%23B%20%40pool.